signalogic/SigSRF_SDK/README.md

 <a name="PlatformsSupported"></a>
 ## Platforms Supported

 SigSRF software is designed to run on (i) private, public, or hybrid cloud servers and (ii) embedded system servers.
-Demos available on this page and the mediaTest/mediaMin demo pages are intended to run on any Linux server based on x86, ARM, and PowerPC, and on form-factors as small as mini- and micro-ITX.
+Reference applications available on this page and the mediaTest/mediaMin pages are intended to run on any Linux server based on x86, ARM, and PowerPC, and on form-factors as small as mini- and micro-ITX.

 SigSRF supports media delivery, transcoding, deep learning <sup>1</sup>, OpenCV, speech recognition <sup>1</sup>, and other calculation / data intensive applications.
 High capacity operation exceeding 2000 concurrent sessions is possible on multicore x86 servers.
 The High Capacity Operation section in [SigSRF Documentation](#user-content-documentationsupport) has information on thread affinity, htop verification, Linux guidelines, etc.